Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 Notes:

-Hi again everyone.

-Now it's my privelege to walk you through the basics of Cumulus.
-It is the glue which attaches substrate based chains to Polkadot, converting them into parachains.
+Cumulus is the glue which attaches substrate based chains to Polkadot, converting them into parachains.

 ---